Below is a list of topics for which we often receive questions; however, please call with ANY question you have.

 Scheduling jobs

 Our lead time varies according to the time of year.
-Typically it is 1-2 weeks, but can fluctuate during the year.
 Please ask when ordering the trusses.
-Fast track projects can be accommodated as needed.
+Some fast track projects can be accommodated as needed.

 Payment